Who is Donald Trump's golf partner Hideki Matsuyama?

 With five PGA Tour wins, including four in the last two seasons, Matsuyama's recent results have done his talking for him.
 He was also fourth on the PGA money list for 2017, having earned $8.3 million in prize money.

-"He's probably one of the most respected athletes in Japan," says Yamanka, who has known Matsuyama since he was 17 or 18.
+"He's probably one of the most respected athletes in Japan," says Yamanaka, who has known Matsuyama since he was 17 or 18.

 Still, his profile is much smaller than tennis player Kei Nishikori or colorful golfer Ryo Ishikawa, who made a big splash a few years ago.